wpj/julienne/core/julienne/README.md

 #### options.cwd (optional)

 Set the cwd when compiling and generating the site.
-It's only necessary to set this when you're build script is not in the directory you're generating your site from.
+It's only necessary to set this when your build script is not in the directory you're generating your site from.

 If no value is passed, `process.cwd()` is used by default.